 - Mahendrah Shah v Croydon Advertiser and others – Counsel for several defendants in a successful application to set aside default judgment and strike out a libel claim.

-- Pre-publication advice for various publications including The Times, The Sunday Times, The Racing Post as well as HarperCollins, Macmillan and Penguin Random House publishers.
+- Pre-publication advice for various publications including The Times, The Sunday Times, The Racing Post as well as HarperCollins and Macmillan publishers.

-Before his pupillage at 5RB, Julian practised as a barrister in the litigation department of Hassans International Law Firm in Gibraltar.
+Before his pupillage at 5RB, Julian practised as a barrister in Gibraltar.
 There he had experience of a wide variety of work, including defamation and sports law, as well as commercial, banking, administrative, criminal and human rights law.
 Notable cases included:

 - Great Britain Rhythmic Gymnastics Group v British Amateur Gymnastics Association – Junior counsel for the Great Britain Rhythmic Gymnastics Group in its successful appeal against the British Amateur Gymnastics Association’s decision not to nominate the Group for a place at the London 2012 Olympics.

-- Junior counsel for the UK Foreign Secretary in constitutional proceedings on the age of consent for homosexual intercourse in Gibraltar.
+- Junior counsel for the UK Foreign Secretary in constitutional proceedings on the age of consent for homosexual intercourse in Gibraltar – In the matter of the Reference of the Chief Minister [2010-12 Gib LR 178]

 - Dr Giraldi Home Inquiry – Junior counsel for the Care Agency.